-Special thanks to our primary sponsors Nebraska's Natural Resources Districts, who contributed monetary funds and many hours of time to planning this competition.
+Special thanks to our primary sponsors Nebraska's Natural Resources Districts, who contributed monetary funds and many hours to planning this competition.
 We have NRD employees and board members volunteering throughout the virtual NCF-Envirothon.
+Learn more at www.nrdnet.org.